-The federal performance measures and targets supported by the CLMPO will be described in the following section.
+The federal performance measures and targets supported by the CLMPO are described in the following section.

-15 In addition to MAP-21 requiring coordination between state DOT's and MPOs, state DOT's are also required to coordinate with local agencies and public transportation providers when setting performance targets.
+15 In addition to MAP-21 requiring coordination between state DOT's and MPOs, state DOTs are also required to coordinate with local agencies and public transportation providers when setting performance targets.